2001 Harrah's 500 (CART): Qualifying

 Saturday afternoon's qualifying session was due to last two hours starting from 12:00 EDT (UTC+04:00).
 Plans were made to begin qualifying with the slowest driver in the weekend's combined practice sessions going out first and the quickest competitor heading out last.
 Rules restricted each driver to two timed laps, and the pole position winner earned one point towards the Drivers' Championship.
-Seven drivers ventured onto the track to set a lap time before rain stopped all on-track activity after 28 minutes.
+Seven drivers ventured onto the track to set a lap time that were much slower than in practice since they were not running in the draft and the cars were carrying more craft due to the rear wing extension.
+This was before rain stopped all on-track activity after 28 minutes.
 Rain stopped for about half an hour before returning to the area.
 The session was officially cancelled by CART chief steward Chris Kneifel at 3:00 p.m. local time after attempts to make the track driveable again were unsuccessful.
 Kneifel elected to use the third practice session's lap times and not the drivers' order in the seasons' points standings to set the race's starting order.
 This was the second time in the 2001 season that qualifying was cancelled due to inclement weather.
 The decision gave Bräck his fourth pole position of the season.
 Due to no qualifying, he did not earn the one point for pole position.
 He was joined on the grid's front row by his teammate Papis.
 Takagi, Tracy, Kanaan, Jourdain, Herta, Nakano, Fittipaldi, and Gugelmin completed the top ten.